sanand0/til/til.md

 24 Nov 2023

-- #PODCAST The Long Game.
+- #podcast The Long Game.
 Ep 271 of Deep Questions
   - Use multi-time-scale planning - aligned across scales.
 Use compounding.
 Edge of competence - fail half the time.
   - Knowing you are at edge of competence requires a definition of success or failure upfront.
 Define and measure it multi scale.